 2001 – Ollie-Rubiah (Williams) Oliver, a graduate of Windsor (Conn.)
 High School, has been a teacher at the Farmington Valley Diagnostic Center operated by the Capitol Region Education Council (CREC), in Simsbury, Conn., where she was named Teacher of the Year for 2008-09.
 She earned a bachelor’s degree from Temple University in Philadelphia and a master’s degree in education from the University of Saint Joseph, West Hartford, Conn.

-2000 – Desi Nesmith was named Assistant Superintendent of Bloomfield Public Schools in July 2022.
-Previously he served as Deputy Commissioner in the Connecticut State Department of Education.
+2000 – Desi Nesmith is Assistant Executive Director of the Capitol Region Education Council (CREC).
+Previously, he was Assistant Superintendent of Bloomfield Public Schools and served as Deputy Commissioner in the Connecticut State Department of Education.
 Before joining the State Department of Education in 2015, he was principal of Metacomet Elementary School in Bloomfield, Conn.
 Earlier, he was principal of America’s Choice SAND School, Hartford, where he was named Best First-Year Principal by the Connecticut Association of Schools.
 He began his teaching career at Mayberry Elementary School in East Hartford, Conn., where he was named Teacher of the Year for 2005-2006.
 In 2014 he received the prestigious Milken Educator Award.
 He grew up in Bloomfield, Conn., graduated from Northwest Catholic High School, West Hartford, Conn., and earned bachelor’s, master’s, and post-graduate degrees in education from the University of Connecticut.

 1999 – Chi-Ann Lin, a graduate of Newington (Conn.)
 High School, earned bachelor’s and master’s degrees in education from the University of Connecticut.
 She is teaching history at Staples High School in Westport, Conn.